 Colleen Cook | Performing Arts Leadership and Management, ’13

-Our program’s graduates have found management positions with The John F. Kennedy Center for the Performing Arts, Arena Stage, BASE Entertainment, Brevard Music Center, Orpheus Chamber Orchestra, and many other distinguished organizations.
+Our program’s graduates have found management positions with The John F. Kennedy Center for the Performing Arts, Arena Stage, Pittsburgh Ballet, Gulf Coast Symphony, Orpheus Chamber Orchestra, and many other distinguished organizations.

 Michael Mendillo here, messaging you from sunny South Florida!
 I graduated in August 2015 and took the position as Director of Development for the Gay Men's Chorus of South Florida in December 2015.
 Here I am with our office mascot, Felicia the Flamingo."

 Michael Mendillo | Performing Arts Leadership and Management, '15

 I am the Associate Director of Development, Donor Relations at Omaha Performing Arts."

 Benjamin Luczak | Performing Arts Leadership and Management, '15